 Catch22 is a UK based social business with over 200 years’ experience of providing services that help people in the toughest of situations.
 Formed in 2008 by the merger of the charities Crime Concern and Rainer (previously the Royal Philanthropic Society), Catch22 runs services in more than 150 towns and cities in England, Wales and Northern Ireland.
 It aims to deliver social benefit and turn chaotic lives around; from steering clear of crime or substance misuse to doing they best they can in school or college, developing skills for work, living independently on leaving care or custody and playing a full part in their community.

-For three years, I have been leading the community engagement service for Catch22 in the London borough of Barking and Dagenham running a range of programmes and building on local partnerships with various agencies and communities to support people across the borough.
+For three years, I have been leading the community engagement services for Catch22 in the London borough of Barking and Dagenham running a range of programmes and building on local partnerships with various agencies and communities to support people across the borough.
 A committed small team in this Catch22 office in East London strongly shared the belief that when people become more positive and productive, the whole community develops and flourishes.
-Among a variety of regeneration, arts, environmental and social action programmes, I managed the Community Space Challenge All Ages, a national volunteering programme engaging different age groups to lead on and deliver improvements to public spaces so they would become places for communities to use and enjoy.
+Among a variety of regeneration, arts, environmental and social action programmes, I managed the Community Space Challenge All Ages, a national volunteering programme engaging young people at risk of offending with different age groups to lead on and deliver improvements to public spaces so they would become places for communities to use and enjoy.
 This programme was the catalyst to explore further possibilities of bringing together older and younger generations.

-I was inspired by a grandmother in a forum of parents who was speaking about the glorious past of the Becontree Estate, when she could enjoy spending time outdoors in the local parks without fear.
+I was inspired by a grandmother in a forum of parents as part of the Community Space Challenge Programme.
+A grandmother aged over 70 and participant of the forum was speaking about the glorious past of the Becontree Estate, when she could enjoy spending time outdoors in the local parks without fear.
 The beauty of her narration let me think of ways to instigate the memories of the estate and allow diverse ages to learn from each other about their everyday places.
 My keen interest in museum learning motivated me to speak to the heritage manager of the Valence House Chris Foord, and then to apply for and successfully secure an All Our Stories grant from the Heritage Lottery Fund (HLF) for a community heritage project about the Becontree Housing Estate.
 ‘Stories of Becontree’ (as the project was called) was one of 70 regional projects out of a total of 542 successful projects funded by the HLF through the All Our Stories programme.

 Becontree Estate is a large estate of approximately 4 square miles (10 km2) housing the vast majority of Barking and Dagenham’s population.
 In the interwar period, The Housing Act 1919 permitted the London County Council to build housing outside the County of London and Becontree was constructed between 1921 and 1935 in the parishes of Barking, Dagenham and Ilford in Essex.
 The official completion of the estate was celebrated in 1935 with 26,000 homes completed and a population of around 100,000 people.
 Most people had come there from the East End slums or were soldiers returning from the First World War.
 People who moved to Dagenham had, for the first time, running water, indoor toilets and private gardens.
 The large area was designed in ‘cottage garden style’ with uniform architecture and wide streets.
 A centre was never built and there was little commercial development and lack of social amenities to support the population.
 The building of the estate caused a huge increase in population density, which led to demands on services and reforms of local government.
 Until the opening of May & Baker and Ford Dagenham, parks, pubs and gardens formed a crucial component of the community life and were as important as the houses.